jingjingl18/openai-cs-agents-demo/README.md

 1. **Start with a data usage check request:**
    - User: "I want to check the data usage in my bill."
-   - The Triage Agent will recognize your intent and route you to the bill_dispute_resolve_agent.
+   - The Triage Agent will recognize your intent and route you to the Bill Dispute Resolve Agent.

 2. **Data Usage Check:**
-   - The bill_dispute_resolve_agent will ask to confirm your account number.
+   - The Bill Dispute Resolve Agent will ask to confirm your account number.
    - You can either confirm or give your account number.
-   - bill_dispute_resolve_agent: "Your data usage is 10G!"
+   - Bill Dispute Resolve Agent: "Your data usage is 10G!"

 3. **Data Roaming Plans Recommendation:**
    - User: "Can you recommend some data roaming plan?"
-   - The bill_dispute_resolve_agent will route you to the product_recommendation_agent
+   - The Bill Dispute Resolve Agent will route you to the Product Recommendation Agent
-   - product_recommendation_agent: "Singtel offers data roaming plans."
+   - Product Recommendation Agent: "Singtel offers data roaming plans."

 4. **Trigger the Relevance Guardrail:**
    - User: "What is the weather today?"